 From March 2007 to September 2012 I had different positions at Computer Science Dept. University Carlos III of Madrid, Spain, as Visiting Professor, Lecturer and tenured Associate Professor.

-Currently, I am Senior Lecturer at the Computer Science Department at Brunel University, London, UK.
+From October 2012 to September 2017 I was Senior Lecturer at the Computer Science Department at Brunel University, London, UK.

 Ph.D. in Computer Science, Università degli Studi di Roma “La Sapienza”.
 Ph.D.
 Advisor Stefano Leviadi, IEEE Life Fellow.